 The tool change position must be approachable without collision.
-Use the miscellaneous functions M91 and M92 to enter machine-based (rather than workpiece-based) coordinates for the tool change position.
-If T00L CALL 0 is programmed before the first tool call, the TNC moves the tool spindle in the tool axis to a position that is independent of the tool length.
+With the miscellaneous functions M91 and M92, you can enter machinereferenced (rather than workpiece-referenced) coordinates for the tool change position.
+If TOOL CALL 0 is programmed before the first tool call, the TNC moves the tool spindle in the tool axis to a position that is independent of the tool length.